th3-z/malgo/README.md

 ## Databases

 Malgo has so far been tested with the following databases.
+Let me know if you have success with any of the other database drivers.

 * Sqlite3